The Shocking Truth About Sugar & Why Your Body Needs It

 Most Important: Your Blood Sugar

-Stabilizing your blood sugar levels comes down to eating enough, eating the right foods, and eating frequently (about every 3-4 hours).
+Stabilizing your blood sugar levels comes down to eating enough, eating the right foods, and frequently eating (about every 3-4 hours).
 Stabilizing your blood sugar levels can prevent hormonal imbalances and those mid-afternoon crashes.
 It supplies your body with a steady flow of glucose for energy, which is necessary for normal and optimal functioning.

 The Glycemic Index ranks foods by how quickly they increase your blood sugar levels.
 Usually, fruit sits somewhere in the middle.
 The scale goes from 0-100, but you’ll find fruit at about 35-65 on the scale.
 This makes it one of the best sugar food options.
 Plus, you get the additional nutrients that come in different kinds of fruit, like vitamin C in oranges.